opendatasoft/ods-documentation/source/publish_content.rst

      Enabling user feedback on a dataset

-To use it, you need to have a ``context`` for the dataset filtered on the specific record you want to display the feedback form.
+To use it, you need to have a ``context`` for the dataset filtered on the specific record you want to display the feedback form on.

 Examples :